ashish-reddy-20-08/loan-status-prediction/README.md

 Support Vectors are simply the coordinates of individual observation.
 The SVM classifier is a frontier that best segregates the two classes (hyper-plane/ line).

+## Types of SVM
+SVM can be of two types: